lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

-demonstrate that the private key used to sign the CSR is generated, stored, and used in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the attesting environment has to collect claims about this secure environment (or target environment, as shown in {{fig-attester}}).
+demonstrate that the private key used to sign the CSR is generated, stored, and used in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment has to collect claims about this secure environment (or target environment, as shown in {{fig-attester}}).

 {{fig-attester}} shows the interaction inside an attester.
 The